hsdhts/Notes-App-Backend-Dicoding/README.md

 # notes-app-backend
-created by hapi js and postgresql
+created with hapi js and postgresql